Performance and Educational Staff

 Annually since 2018, Ms. Karpatova has co-created and participated in the “Off-the Beaten Path” Chamber Music Festival held each summer in her native Bulgaria.

-Ms. Karpatova is on the Board of Opera at Florham and provides musical commentary for their opera concerts.
+Ms. Karpatova is on the Board of Opera at Florham, provides musical commentary for their opera concerts and singss in their holiday concerts.
 She is on the teaching faculty at Fairleigh Dickinson University and maintains the Mariana Voice Studio in Madison, NJ.

 Music Educator and Storyteller